 History

-The area around Falaise has been inhabited from prehistoric times, but it was only at the end of the prehistoric period and the beginning of the Gallo-Roman era that the area, Falaise in particular, was regularly inhabited.
-Evidence of settlement from the time has been found at Vaston, an agricultural area just north-east of the modern town.[8]
+The area around Falaise has been inhabited from prehistoric times but it wasn't until the end of the prehistoric period and the beginning of the Gallo-Roman era that the area, and Falaise in particular, was regularly inhabited.
+Evidence of settlement from this time has been found at Vaston, an agricultural area just north-east of the modern town.

 The Château de Falaise on its rocky crag